SvenMichaelKlose/tunix/src/bin/lisp/README.md

     ...))
 ~~~

-By translating deeper BLOCK's RETURN statements to metacode
+By translating deeper BLOCKs' first, RETURN statements are
-jumps, only unresolved RETURNs remain for parent BLOCKs.
+resolved in the correct bottom-up order.

+The last expression of a BLOCK always assigns to %O which is
+synonymous for return values from then on.

 ### Block folding

 BLOCKs have been expanded to %BLOCKs to hold the expressions
-together.
-They are now spliced into each other to form a
+together for this pass.
+They are now spliced into each
-single expression list for each function.
+other to get a single expression list for each function.

 ~~~lisp
 ; Input code